Visit the Knowitall blog for helpful information on using Knowitall all through the month!

 The 16th President of the United States, Abraham Lincoln, was born February 12, 1809.
 (Periscope)

-On February 12, 1960, black students from Friendship Jr. College in Rock Hill had the first of many sit-ins at McCory's Five & Dime lunch counter.
+On February 12, 1961, black students known as "The Friendship Nine," from Friendship Jr. College in Rock Hill, had the first of many sit-ins at McCrory's Five & Dime lunch counter.
+The practice of "Jail, No Bail" proved to be effective in the fight for civil rights.
+(Carolina Stories)

 On February 17, 1865, General Sherman and his troops entered Columbia, South Carolina.
 (Mary Long Yesteryear)